 The deepest structural problem is not the data that migrates incorrectly.
 It is the automation that fires on migrated data.

-When you migrate Momentum data into Revenue Cloud objects, you are creating records that have never passed through the normal state machine.
+When you migrate Momentum data into Agentforce Revenue Management objects, you are creating records that have never passed through the normal state machine.
 A Quote record created by migration tooling starts in whatever state the migration script assigns it.
 If that state is “Approved” because the original Momentum data indicated the deal was closed, every Flow that listens for the Approved transition will not fire.
 The record arrived at Approved without passing through Draft or In Review.
 The automation already missed its trigger.

 This is not a hypothetical edge case.
 It is the standard behavior of any record-based automation system when records are bulk-inserted at a non-initial state.
 The fix requires either migrating all records at initial state and replaying the state machine (expensive, slow, and often impossible with historical data) or disabling automation during migration and accepting that historical records will never have the correct audit trail.